acsouza2398/pkmncards_scrapper/README.md

 This should start up the API, and you should see a message saying that the API is running in the console.

 ### How to query
 The API has one endpoint, which is `/query`.
 This endpoint receives a query parameter called `query` that is the phrase or word that the user wants to search for in the pokédex entries.
 The API will return a list of pokémon and their pokédex entries that are similar to the phrase or word that the user provided, up to 10 results.
+In order to ensure that the results are relevant, the API uses the cosine similarity, which is a normalized dot product, between the query and the pokédex entries to rank the results.
+Based on the scores, the API returns the top 10 results that are most similar to the query.
+The cuttoff for the results is 0.11, so only results with a score higher than 0.11 are returned.
+This number was chosen based on the results obtained from the dataset and the queries made.
+<br>The response is a JSON object that contains the following fields:
+- `result`: A list of dictionaries, where each dictionary contains the name of the pokémon, the description of the pokémon, and the score of the pokémon.
+The score is the cosine similarity between the query and the pokédex entry of the pokémon.
+- `number_of_results`: The number of results returned by the API.
+- `query`: The query that was made by the user.
+- `message`: A message that indicates if the query was successful or not.

 The Flask server is hosted on `http://10.103.0.28:2323/`.